Thorkee/ENG1003_w1_Group3/README.md

  <dd>
 To make the programming more funny, we add a possibility for the code to automatically generate a "wall" to block any possible path.
+This is in fact related to the code's recauculation capability.
+However, the A* algorithm prefers to erase memories and regenerate the path due to its design, an update version called D* will be introduced below.
       </dd>
       </br>
   </dt>